What is the main source of law authorising this entity form?

 Register of Directors

-The company must enter in the Register of Directors (i) for a natural person, his or her name, usual residential address and correspondence address and identification number; and (ii) for a body corporate, the corporate name, and the address of its registered or principal office.
+The company must enter in the Register of Directors (i) for a natural person, his or her name, usual residential address and correspondence address and number of the identity card (or if the director does not have an identity card, the number and issuing country of any passport held by the director); and (ii) for a body corporate, the corporate name, and the address of its registered or principal office.

 Register of Company Secretaries

-The company must enter in the Register of Company Secretaries (i) for a natural person, his or her name, correspondence address, and identification number; and (ii) for a body corporate, the corporate name, and the address of its registered or principal office.
+The company must enter in the Register of Company Secretaries (i) for a natural person, his or her name, correspondence address, and number of the identity card (or if the company secretary does not have an identity card, the number and issuing country of any passport held by the company secretary); and (ii) for a body corporate, the corporate name, and the address of its registered or principal office.

 Register of Significant Controllers